DalavanCloud/quickstart-ec2-ipsec-mesh/README.md

   - Reuse of already existing CA? (default: no)
   - Leave encrypted backup copy of the CA key?
 The password will be printed to stdout (default: no)
   - Cloud formation stackname (default: ipsec-{random string}).
+  - vpc-id if you want to restrict the provisioning of IPSec to certain vpc-id (default: any)

 A sample of the execution can be found at the end of document